 In 1979 ACAC elected to permanently abandon the 4-West Conference Championships in favour of sending its own ACAC Champions to the CCAA National Championships.

 There have been many changes in membership and sports offered since the inception of the ACAC.
-Currently membership includes Ambrose University College, University of Alberta - Augustana, Briercrest College, Concordia University College of Alberta, Grande Prairie Regional College, Keyano College, Lakeland College, Lethbridge College, Grant MacEwan University, Medicine Hat College, NAIT, Olds College, Portage College, Red Deer College, SAIT Polytechnice, St. Mary's University College, and The King's University College.
-ACAC sports include basketball, cross country running, futsal, golf, ice hockey, soccer, and volleyball.
+Currently membership includes Ambrose University College, University of Alberta - Augustana, Briercrest College, Concordia University College of Alberta, Grande Prairie Regional College, Keyano College, Lakeland College, Lethbridge College, Grant MacEwan University, Medicine Hat College, NAIT, Olds College, Portage College, Red Deer College, SAIT Polytechnic, St. Mary's University College, and The King's University College.
+ACAC sports include basketball, cross country running, curling, futsal, golf, ice hockey, indoor track, soccer, and volleyball.